kben19/StockQuoteMonitor/README.md

-Stock Quote Monitor Program
+# Stock Quote Monitor Application
+Stock Quote Monitor applcation to monitor stock quote data by inserting stock symbol to the program.
+The program obtains data from StockQuoteWS web service and will show this information in an appropriate format to the user.

-Team Members:
+## Team Members
 1. Kelvin Benzali - 26445468
-2. Andre Christian -
+2. Andre Christian - 26445379

-Descriptions:
-Stock Quote Monitor program for monitoring the status of stock quote data via the stock symbol.
-The program is able to get the data from web services and show the information such as the symbol, date and time of last trade to the user.

-Functionality:
-- able to retrieve stock data from the web service
-- able to show the data in GUI.
-The data includes symbol, date, time and last update
+## Functionality
+- Add a stock monitor
-- user is able to monitor multiple stocks simultaneously
+- Maintain multiple stocks simultaneously
-- user is able to remove the selected monitored stock
+- Remove the selected monitored stock
-- the program is updating the monitored stocks every 5 minutes
+- Update to stock data every 5 minutes

-More functionalities might be implemented in the future
+More functionalities may be implemented in the future

-How to run:
+## How to run:

-Known Bugs:
-None
+1.